 This study of development encompasses the life cycle from conception to death.
-A survey of theories, research methods, prominent theoretical contributors and controversies will be covered and applied to experiential learning opportunities through demonstrations, field studies, and/or service learning.
+A survey of theories, research methods, prominent theoretical contributors and controversies will be covered and applied to experiential learning opportunities through service learning.

 Course objectives:

 Upon completion of this course the successful student will: